Sampson, Oconto County, Wisconsin

 Sampson is an unincorporated community in Oconto County, Wisconsin, United States.
 The community is located at the intersection of Oconto County Highways C and D, in the town of Morgan.
 It is located at latitude 44.765 and longitude -88.186 and elevation 787 feet (mean sea level).
 In the unincorporated limits there is The Hilltop Tavern, a county highway shop and Sampson Valley Vineyard.
+The town did have a post office from 1898 to 1909, when it was discontinued.